Ikabot-Collective/ikabot/README.md

 	This will result in _ikabot_ not logging your browser Ikariam session.
 Keep in mind that logging into Ikariam from another browser will invalidate all prevous cookies, and you will need to do this again if that happens.

+20. Auto-Pirate

+	This feature will run the 'Smugglers' piracy mission as many times as you need it to.
+It will also attempt to automatically solve the captcha should it be presented with one.

-20. Update the Telegram data
+21. Update the Telegram data

 	It allows you to set or update your Telegram contact information.